 Any colors used within the email should match the brand’s color.
 Use experimentation to find out what colors work best with the content being delivered.
 Colors should help to grab attention and underline important parts of the copy.

-Overall, avoid choosing too many different colors as it can make it hard to concentrate on the content, but do use color as a means to direct attention.
+Overall, avoid choosing too many colors as it can make it hard to concentrate on the content, but do use color as a means to direct attention.

 No one wants to open an email and be met with an overwhelming wall of text.
 Incorporate on-brand visuals like high-quality images, GIFs, and videos.